awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 1. In the **SNS topic** field, enter the Amazon SNS topic ARN to be used\.

-1. In the **Notify me on** field, choose the events for which you want to receive notifications\.
+1. For **Event notifications**, choose the events for which you want to receive notifications\.

-1. In the **Notify me for** field, choose to receive notifications for each copy of a command sent to multiple instances \(invocations\) or the command summary\.
+1. For **Change notifications**, choose to receive notifications for each copy of a command sent to multiple instances \(invocations\) or the command summary\.

 1. Choose **Run**\.